marvindpunongbayan/social-share-button/README.md

 # Social Share Button
-This is a gem to helper you quick create a share feature in you Rails apps.
+This gem is a helper that you can able to create a share feature in your Rails app.
-A social share feature with complete social networks
+A social sharing plugin with complete social networks

 ## Screenshot
 <img src="http://s24.postimg.org/p4p3kpojp/ZZZ_Small_Bite_Small_Bite_Test_Event_3_Vig.png"/>

-## Sites list
+## Available Social Network List
 * Facebook
 * Twitter
 * Google+